-An applicant file may be reinstated for good cause (example, CH error) or as a result of a hearing.
+An applicant file may be reinstated for good cause (example, CHA error) or as a result of a hearing.
 Reinstatement must be approved by the Executive Director or his representative.
-Reinstatements are made effective on the date of such action unless a Columbia Housing error has occurred.
+Reinstatements are made effective on the date of such action unless a Housing Authority error has occurred.

-8.7 ORIENTATION AND SCREENING
+8.7 7 ORIENTATION AND SCREENING

-Standards for Determining Suitability for Public Housing

-- 1. A thorough evaluation of applicants is one of Columbia Housing's most important jobs.
-It is essential in maintaining well-managed communities. - 2.
-The CH will make an informed judgment about the applicant's suitability as outlined 8.3.C.
+- A. Standards for Determining Suitability for Public Housing - 1.
+A thorough evaluation of applicants is one of the Columbia Housing Authority's most important jobs. - It is essential in maintaining well-managed communities. - 2.
+The CHA will make an informed judgment about the applicant's suitability - B. Methods of Public Housing Applicant Evaluation